DenisBurov/data_on_articles/README.md

 # Research Dataset Collection

 This repository contains datasets from multiple published papers since November 2023.
-The data is provided to support reproducibility and enable further research building on our published work.
+The data is provided to support reproducibility and enable further research building on our published work as well as complimenting the EU Open Science doctrine.

 ## Dataset Contents